 This study recommends the following:

-The federal government of the selected African countries should implement automation for the production, distribution, and consumption of natural gas.
+Governments of the selected African countries should implement automation for the production, distribution, and consumption of natural gas.
 This will ensure accurate accountability and proper management of the revenue generated from its sales.

 To promote electricity generation, distribution, and transmission, the selected countries' federal governments should contemplate subsidizing these costs for their citizens.
 This will incentivize the production of goods and services, thereby revitalizing economic growth.